sh1boot/madlib123/README.md

 generation as economical as possible with RAM and CPU time; but I don't really know JavaScript so I'm really the wrong person for that job.

+Ideally the content would be rendered client-side, so the scraper pays all the costs.
+Some, but not all scrapers run javascript, but those that do use resource constraints.
+A client-side renderer is delivered with the generated pages, and if that code does get executed then the resulting links will all go to static pages with explicit client-side rendering to alleviate server costs.

 ## OK, but why is the output so childish?

 Initially as a reaction to [CloudFlare's own effort][AI Labyrinth] which